 Funeral Assistance and Death Pension

-If the policyholder passes away, the insurance covers funeral expenses of about 50,000 yen.
-In addition, dependents may receive an annual pension, ensuring financial support for the family during difficult times.
+If the holder passes away, the insurance covers funeral expenses of about 50,000 yen.
+Additionally, dependents may receive an annual pension, ensuring financial support for the family in difficult times.

 Refund of Contributions for Foreigners

-Foreign workers leaving Japan can apply for a refund of contributions made to the Shakai Hoken, known as Lump-Sum Withdrawal Payment.
-The amount depends on the length of contribution, but this benefit is only applicable if the worker has contributed for less than 10 years.
+Foreign workers leaving Japan can request a refund of the contributions made to Shakai Hoken, known as Lump-Sum Withdrawal Payment.
+The amount depends on the length of contribution, but this benefit only applies if the worker has contributed for less than 10 years.
 For longer contribution periods, it is possible to receive the pension even outside Japan.

 hospital and